digitalheir/Indonesia-Census-2010/README.md

-I have made the data available in multiple formats:
+The data is available in multiple formats:

 |Type|Note|
 |---|---|